Gradius: Games

 The MSX Gradius 2 is unrelated to the second arcade Gradius game (which used the Roman numeral "II").
 Instead of controlling Vic Viper, the available ship is called "Metalion" (code name N322).
 Like the MSX version of Salamander, this game also has a storyline, which is told through cutscenes.
 The gameplay is mostly unchanged from the rest of the series, though there are some power-ups that temporarily give the ship some enhancements.
 In addition, when the bosses are defeated, the Metalion can fly inside them before they explode, and a smaller level will start that awards weapon upgrades when finished without dying, depending on the speed at which the boss was defeated.
 In the same year, Zemina released a version for the Korean Master System.
-This version was ported to the Sharp X68000 computer under the name Nemesis '90 Kai, with a number of graphical and aural enhancements.
+This version was ported to the X68000 computer under the name Nemesis '90 Kai, with a number of graphical and aural enhancements.
 A graphically enhanced version with smooth scrolling appeared in the Japan-exclusive PSP Salamander Portable collection.